Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: NOTATION PRELIMINARIES

 \citet{Ramdas2017-rm} suggest choosing the thresholds $\{\alpha_{i}\}_{i=1}^{\infty}$ in a way that ensures that an empirical estimate of the false discovery proportion never exceeds $\alpha$.
 The authors estimate the FDP as

 and propose a specific algorithm (LORD) for defining thresholds $\{\alpha_{t}\}_{t=1}^{\infty}$ so that $\widehat{\text{FDR}}_{0}(t)\leq\alpha$ for all $t\in\mathbb{N}$.
+A key attribute of LORD is that it is a \emph{monotonic }algorithm, meaning that rejecting more p-values early on can only lead to higher testing thresholds later on (see Theorem \ref{thm:ramdas} for a formal definition).
+Thus, observing a stronger signal in early tests can only improve power for later tests.
 We defer the full details of the LORD algorithm to the supplemental materials, and present a simplified, special case of the algorithm in Section \ref{sec:SIMPLIFIED-IMPLEMENTATIONS-OF}.

 Intuitively, we may expect that constraining $\widehat{\text{FDR}}_{0}(t)\leq\alpha$ will result in a small false discovery proportion, since